tonynv/quickstart-datastax/Readme.md

 # Intro

 These templates will deploy a nested CFn stack containing:
-- a VPC (note these templates don't contain a VPC template but refereence the AWS QS VPC template)
+- a VPC (note these templates don't contain a VPC template but reference the AWS QS VPC template)
 - an instance of OpsCenter
 - between 1-4 DSE datacenters